pyrocms/lex/README.md

 General
 -------

 All Lex code is delimeted by double curly braces (`{{ }}`).
-These delimeters was chosen to reduce the chance of conflicts with JavaScript and CSS.
+These delimeters were chosen to reduce the chance of conflicts with JavaScript and CSS.

 Here is an example of some Lex template code: